 In Chakrapani et al. the intervention was successful in reducing the psychosocial conditions investigated (depression, alcohol use and internalised homophobia) and improving condom use.
 Furthermore, synergy, as measured by interaction on the additive and multiplicative scales, was present for depression and alcohol use as well as for depression and internalised homophobia on inconsistent condom use.
 Finally, mediation analysis revealed that the improvement in consistent condom use was due to an improvement in condom self-efficacy caused by a reduction in alcohol use and internalised homophobia.

-On the other hand, the RCT of Achterbergh et al. failed to affect the primary endpoint and the two secondary endpoints.
+On the other hand, the RCT conducted by Achterbergh et al. failed to affect the primary endpoint nor the two secondary endpoints.

 Summary of reviews